th2nhb1nh/100DaysOfDevOps/README.md

 - **Day 97-98:** Final hands-on project: End-to-end deployment of a complex application using Kubernetes, Ansible, Terraform, Prometheus, Grafana, and CI/CD tools.
 - **Day 99:** Final project review and improvements.
 - **Day 100:** Recap of the 100-day journey and planning next steps for continuous learning in DevOps.

-This plan focuses on advanced topics and practical applications, assuming you already have a solid foundation in Docker and general DevOps principles.